-Before you start writing your business plan, ask yourself these questions to get into the entrepreneurial groove.
+Before you start writing your business plan, ask yourself these questions to get into the entrepreneurial mindset.

 You wouldn’t start training for a marathon with a 26-mile trek.
 Likewise, you can’t create an ideal business plan without some warm-up exercises.
 Think of these five questions as boot-camp drills for your self-taught business fitness class:

 Positive reasons will serve you better than negative ones.
 When you can spin a negative situation into a positive solution, you’re showing innovation that will draw like-minded people to your mission.

 Exhibit A: You can flip “leave a harshly competitive, bottom-line focused design firm” to “build a boutique design practice that will reward collaboration and innovation with raises, sabbaticals and support for advanced education.”

 2. Am I ready for the unexpected?